dcefram/blog/content/blog/stuffs-that-i-dislike-about-go.md

 The reason being is that when you fork a project, and use `go get`, you would end up having a path that uses your repo's path (ex: `$GOPATH/src/github.com/<YourUser>/<ForkedLibary>`).
-Now, if that library imports some of its own sub packagess between different source files, you would need to manually update them in order for it to work... and before pushing, you'll have to remember to revert all your updated `import`s so that it could be pulled back to the original repository.
+Now, if that library imports some of its own sub packages between different source files, you would need to manually update them in order for it to work... and before pushing, you'll have to remember to revert all your updated `import`s so that it could be pulled back to the original repository.